Mectal/ConnectHive/README.md

 # CREATING connecthive DB in MySQL Workbench
-CREATE DATABASE IF NOT EXISTS connecthive;
+CCREATE DATABASE IF NOT EXISTS connecthive;
 USE connecthive;

 -- Users Table